tehwentzel/Drafting-Automation/Tririga Scrips and Lisps/Readme.md

 #### Notes
 The parent folder should also be added to the "trusted files" search path in autocad's options.
 Certain functions (doorify, insertTitleBlock, tripdf) rely on using files in their current location.
-If they are moved, the "parentFolder" variable should be edited with the new location of the .dwg files.
-For triPDF, is a new plotstyle is desired, the "plotstyle" variable should be changed to said plotstyle, and said file should go in the "parentFolder" (Y:\plotstyles currently).
+ * doorify:
+   [The doorPath](https://github.com/tehwentzel/Drafting-Automation/blob/480b5b6649eaa915924bef722b9d34c5cb20b6b6/Tririga%20Scrips%20and%20Lisps/Doorify.lsp#L39) variable should be changed to the location of the [dynamic door.dwg](https://github.com/tehwentzel/Drafting-Automation/blob/tririga-updates/Tririga%20Scrips%20and%20Lisps/Dynamic_Door.dwg) file should it move.

+ * insertTitleBlock:
+   [the parentFolder](https://github.com/tehwentzel/Drafting-Automation/blob/480b5b6649eaa915924bef722b9d34c5cb20b6b6/Tririga%20Scrips%20and%20Lisps/insertTitleblock.lsp#L9) variable should be changed to the folder containing the titleblocks, should it move

+ * triPDF:
+   the main part of the changes are in the "PublishTriPDF.lsp" file.
+To change the location of the folder that contains the plotstyles, edit [this line](https://github.com/tehwentzel/Drafting-Automation/blob/480b5b6649eaa915924bef722b9d34c5cb20b6b6/Tririga%20Scrips%20and%20Lisps/PublishTriPDF.lsp#L17) and replace "Y:\\Plotstyles" with the folder.
+To change the plotstyle, change [this line](https://github.com/tehwentzel/Drafting-Automation/blob/480b5b6649eaa915924bef722b9d34c5cb20b6b6/Tririga%20Scrips%20and%20Lisps/PublishTriPDF.lsp#L36) by replacing the "." with the name of the plotstyle (in quotes, eg "custom.ctb")

 #### A brief overview of the important functions:
  * triPublish: explodes dimensions in the drawing temporarily before publishing to tririga, so that they can show up in the drawing